Victoria Police Special Operations Group: Role

 The SOG is part of the Security Services Division of the Transit & Public Safety Command within Victoria Police.

 In 2016, it was announced that the SOG strength would be increased by 20 new officers.
 Earlier in 2010, the strength of the unit had been cut to expand CIRT.
 In 2016, it was also announced that the SOG would develop a new capability with their own tactical dogs.
-In 2018, it was reported that the SOG had created a Quick Response Force (QRF) to provide a rapid response to high risk incidents that can self-deploy unlike standard call-outs.
+In 2018, it was reported that the SOG had created a Quick Response Force to provide a rapid response to high risk incidents that can self-deploy unlike standard call-outs.

 Training

 Volunteers for the SOG need to successfully complete a two-week selection course, and if successful, must then successfully complete a 12-week training course.

 In 2016, it was announced that a new A$27 million training facility would be built.
 In April 2022, the Specialist Training Facility opened, it cost nearly A$60 million to build and has three firing ranges and a combat range.